pyconhk/pyconhk-2025-sprint-extra-tickets/README.md

 **Important:** Please never ever share your **ticket id** to anyone, including in your PR.
 Once it is leaked, you risk losing your ticket.

+**PS:** Although the script accepts any order ID format, only valid Eventbrite order IDs will be accepted during verification.
+If we can't verify your order ID, **your PR will be rejected**.

 ---

 ## 🚩 How to Claim Your Sprint Day Ticket